Beant Singh (politician): Death

 Beant Singh was killed in a bomb blast at the secretariat complex in Chandigarh on 31 August 1995.
 The blast claimed the lives of 17 others including 3 Indian commandos.
 Beant Singh was accompanied by his close friend Ranjodh Singh Mann on the day of assassination.
 Dilawar Singh Babbar of Babbar Khalsa International acted as the suicide bomber; later, the backup bomber Balwant Singh Rajoana was also convicted of the killing.
 According to the Department of State the Khalistan Commando Force was also involved in the assassination.

 In 2012, a Chandigarh court sentenced Rajoana to death.
 A number of Sikhs protested against the decision, and campaigned to stop the execution of Balwant Singh Rajoana.
 On 28 March 2012 the Government Of India stayed the execution of Rajoana after Punjab Chief Minister Parkash Singh Badal met President Pratibha Patil seeking clemency for him.

-On 7 January 2015, Jathedar Jagtar Singh Tara who is alleged to be the mastermind in assassination of Singh was arrested by Thai Police in Bangkok after a request by the Indian investigative agency (Central Bureau of Investigation).
+On 7 January 2015, Jagtar Singh Tara who is alleged to be one of the masterminds in assassination of Singh was arrested by Thai Police in Bangkok after a request by the Indian investigative agency (Central Bureau of Investigation).
 Tara is currently undergoing a trial in an Indian prison.